 If one party makes a statement or a promise that causes another party to rely on that statement in such a way that he or she is financially injured by that reliance, then a court will enforce the statement or promise as if it was a completed contract.
 The court does not need to find an agreement or consideration in order to enforce the promise like a contract, but it is difficult to prove a statement was made without a record of it.

 The idea of giving a remedy against a person who has broken his or her promise appeals to most people.
 However, the "detrimental reliance" of the promisee (the person to whom the promise is made) on the promise must be reasonable and foreseeable by the promisor (the person who made the promise) at the time of his or her statement.
 If the promisee took action that the promisor could not have anticipated, the promisor is not required to live up to the promise.

 Let's sayJohn tells Doris he will pay her $3,000 to take care of his children for the summer.
 Doris cancels her less lucrative summer employment in favor of John's offer, but at the last minute John takes in a foreign exchange student who will do the work for free.
 Doris may be able to receive damages from John for the lost earnings she suffered by relying on his promise.

 But, if John tells Doris he will pay her $3,000 to take care of his children for the summer and Doris drops her health insurance coverage because she assumes John will cover her, her assumption is not based on a promise made by John.
 Therefore, Doris can not get damages from John for her increased medical expenses.

 Sometimes the line between casual promise and contractual offer is much finer than we realize.
-But businesses need to be careful what they propose to employees, partners, and others, since even an innocent statement can be construed as a contract.
-Ask a business and commercial law attorney about the existence of a contract if you're unsure or have any other contract-related questions.
+Businesses need to be careful what they propose to employees, partners, and others, since even an innocent statement can be construed as a contract.
+Contact a local contracts attorney to discuss your agreements and other contract-related questions.